Fruit machine (homosexuality test): Faulty test parameters

-The accuracy and functional mechanism of the "fruit machine" was questionable.
-First, the pupillary response test was based on fatally flawed assumptions: that visual stimuli would give an involuntary reaction that can be measured scientifically; that homosexuals and heterosexuals would respond to these stimuli differently; and that there were only two types of sexuality.
-A physiological problem with the method was that the researchers failed to take into account the varying sizes of the pupils and the differing distances between the eyes.
+The functional mechanism of the "fruit machine" was pseudo-scientific and its results inaccurate.
+First, the pupillary response test was based on fatally flawed assumptions: That the chosen visual stimuli would produce a specific involuntary reaction that could be measured scientifically with 1960s technology; that homosexuals and heterosexuals would respond to these stimuli differently with enough frequency and specificity to sort them; and that there were only two types of sexuality.
+One physiological problem with the method was that the researchers failed to take into account the varying sizes of the pupils and the differing distances between the eyes.
 Other problems that existed were that the pictures of the subjects' eyes had to be taken from an angle, as the camera would have blocked the subjects' view of the photographs if it were placed directly in front.
 Also, the amount of light coming from the photographs changed with each slide, causing the subjects' pupils to dilate in a way that was unrelated to their interest in the picture.
 Finally, the dilation of the pupils was also exceedingly difficult to measure, as the change was often smaller than one millimeter.

-The idea was based on a study done by an American university professor, which measured the sizes of the subjects' pupils as they walked through the aisles of grocery stores.
+The idea was based on an unrelated study done by an American university professor, which measured the sizes of the subjects' pupils as they walked through the aisles of grocery stores.